ErZicky/Unity-Examine-System/README.md

 # Unity-Examine-System
 A simple First Person Item Examine system for unity

-here's how it looks (it's more smooth than it looks):
+here's how it looks (it's more smooth than the GIF make it looks):

 ![](https://github.com/ErZicky/Unity-Examine-System/blob/main/images./GIF.png)